 Cash Balance Plan.
 Our Cash Balance Plan is a defined benefit qualified pension plan that is available to all U.S. salaried employees hired before January 1, 2015.
 Participant accounts accrue pay credits based on years of service and monthly interest credits using a rate equal to a specified amount above the interest rate on short-term U.S. Treasury notes.
-Pay credit percentage is determined by the employee's eligible compensation (defined as base salary, overtime, and earned AIP award).
+Pay credits are calculated as a percentage (3% to 10%) of a salaried employee's eligible compensation (defined as base salary, overtime, and earned AIP award).
 The pay credit percentage is determined by the employee's years of service, but no additional service on or after January 1, 2017 is taken into account for purposes of determining the pay credit percentage since a participant's pay credit percentage was frozen as of January 1, 2017.
 The value of a participant's account at retirement is paid out either as a life or joint and survivor annuity or in an optional form, such as a lump sum, if certain funding conditions are met.
 The Cash Balance Plan provides for a three-year vesting period.